patim/flow/README.md

 # flow

-Solving the coupled quasi-linear elliptic equations for stationary flow of an incompressible fluid
+Solving the coupled quasi-linear elliptic equations for stationary flow of incompressible fluid